maxgamertyper/Pyhoot/README.md

 returns False when the auth is incorrect

 * **AuthLogin** ->
-returns True when the auth is correct and the bot has logged in the game
+returns True when the auth is correct and the bot has logged in the game (basically the final join step, will return True once the bot is fully registered and is on the host screen)

 * **BrainstormVoting** ->
 returns the voting candidates in a list, this is automatically stored in the bot at bot.BrainstormCandidates